 Next is to find out which foods respectively aggrevate and alleviate specific doshas ?
 Rather than doing a trial and error and researching, seek services of an ayurvedic consultant for a thorough diet chart.
 Your dosha composition, seasonal variations and your tolerance levels to certain types of foods are very important in deciding a diet plan.

 Let me illustrate this with an example.
 Let us say lot of people like yogurt.
 As per ayurveda theory, some people can benefit (compatible with their dosha constitution) by consuming more yogurt.
 For some others, it may have a neutral impact.
 For some others (incompatible), consuming yogurt may have negative consequences.
 These negative consequences may not be impacting instantaneously.
 But ayurveda theory says that consuming incompatib;e food overtime creates accumulated toxins in your body and over time can trigger diseases.
 So, as in this example, consume yogurt if it is compatible to your body type and get positively benefited.
 And if yogurt is incompatible, avoid it totally.

-Finding out your dosha type is easier said than done.
-There are numerous quizzes and questionnaires online which will predict your dosha type.
+Finding out your ayurvedic body type (dosha) is easier said than done.
+There are numerous quizzes and questionnaires online which will predict your ayurvedic body type.
 Feel free to try them.
 However, your best source is an Ayurvedic practitioner.
 An Ayurvedic practitioner’s experience is essential to eliminate false alarms.
-An Ayurvedic practitioner’s wisdom can differentiate between to close and similar symptoms.
+An Ayurvedic practitioner’s wisdom can differentiate between close and similar symptoms.